openedx/edx-platform/docs/course_authors/source/establish_grading_policy.rst

 Set the Due Date
 ==================

 For subsections that contain graded problems, you can set a due date.
 Students must complete the problems in the subsection before the due date to get credit.
+All problems in a subsection have the same due date.

 #.
 From the subsection page, click **SET A DUE DATE**.
 The Due Day and Due Time fields appear.
 #.
 Place the cursor in the Due Date field, and pick a day from the popup calendar.